Cast your mind back to being 12.

 No, you have to buy it and pay for it separately although some banks will bundle the payments together so you don’t know how much your mortgage protection costs.

-Yes, it’s mandatory for a residential mortgage unless the bank allows a waiver.
+Yes, reducing life insurance is mandatory for a residential mortgage unless the bank allows a waiver.
+Again for those as the back, all you need is reducing life insurance (AKA mortgage protection)

 I can’t give you a catch-all answer here as I don’t know your circumstance, but my rule of thumb is quite simple when it comes to choosing Mortgage Protection or Life Insurance.